Seaford, New York: Education

+Schools

 The Seaford Union Free School District is the public school district that encompasses the Seaford Harbor Elementary School (K-5), Seaford Manor Elementary School (K-5), Seaford Middle School (6-8), and Seaford High School (9–12).
 Seaford is home to two Catholic schools: Saint William the Abbot Catholic School (nursery-8th), founded by the Ursuline Sisters in 1954, and Maria Regina School.

 The Seaford Free Union School District contains a board of education and a central administration that oversee the entire school district and are charged with decision making.
 The board is headed by President Lisa Herbert, and Vice President Angela Parisi.
 The central administration deals with education matters and budgeting, led by Superintendent Dr. Adele Pecora and assistant superintendents Dr. Sheena Jacob, Amanda Barney, and Richard Cunningham.

 Seaford High School's subjects include art, business, computer sciences, English, health, French, Spanish, American Sign Language, mathematics, music & choral studies, physical education & health, science, and social studies.
 Within most of these subjects, AP courses are available.

 As of 2010, there were 3,296 students attending all public schools in Seaford, and 984 in private schools.

 The school has a total enrollment of 786 students and is equipped with 62 full-time teachers.
 The current principal of Seaford High School is Scott Bersin.
 Vice principals are Anthony Alison and Jessica Sventeroitis.

 The Manor and Harbor elementary schools do not offer school-affiliated sports, but do have some clubs and an after-school SCOPE program for students.
 Seaford Middle School offers many school-sponsored sports, including wrestling, volleyball, softball, baseball, lacrosse, and basketball.
 The middle school also offers a drama program that produces a musical once a year for the community.
 Seaford High School offers many of the same sports as middle school, but at the varsity and junior varsity levels.
 The high school offers clubs such as Students Against Destructive Decisions and Gay Straight Alliance.

-Parts of Seaford are also covered by the Island Trees, Plainedge, and Levittown school districts where all students north of Jerusalem Ave attend school.
+Parts of Seaford are also covered by the Island Trees, Plainedge, and Levittown school districts, where all students north of Jerusalem Avenue attend school.